Chapter 2 The Pre-Travel Consultation Self-Treatable Conditions

 RISK FOR TRAVELERS

-TD occurs equally in male and female travelers and is more common in young adults than in older people.
-In short-term travelers, bouts of TD do not appear to protect against future attacks, and more than 1 episode of TD may occur during a single trip.
-A cohort of expatriates taking up residence in Kathmandu, Nepal, experienced an average of 3.2 episodes of TD per person in their first year.
+TD occurs equally in male and female travelers and is more common in young adult travelers than in older travelers.
+In short-term travelers, bouts of TD do not appear to protect against future attacks, and >1 episode of TD may occur during a single trip.
+A cohort of expatriates residing in Kathmandu, Nepal, experienced an average of 3.2 episodes of TD per person in their first year.
 In more temperate regions, there may be seasonal variations in diarrhea risk.
-In south Asia, for example, much higher TD attack rates are commonly reported during the hot months preceding the monsoon.
+In south Asia, for example, much higher TD attack rates are reported during the hot months preceding the monsoon.

 In environments where large numbers of people do not have access to plumbing or outhouses, the amount of stool contamination in the environment will be higher and more accessible to flies.
 Inadequate electrical capacity may lead to frequent blackouts or poorly functioning refrigeration, which can result in unsafe food storage and an increased risk for disease.
-Inadequate water supplies can lead to the absence of sinks for handwashing by restaurant staff.
+Inadequate water supplies can lead to the absence of sinks for handwashing by restaurant staff, as well as direct contamination of foods, such as fruits and vegetables washed in contaminated water.
 Poor training in handling and preparation of food may lead to cross-contamination from meat, and inadequate disinfection of food preparation surfaces and utensils.
 In destinations in which effective food handling courses have been provided, the risk for TD has been demonstrated to decrease.
-It should be noted, however, that pathogens that cause TD are not unique to developing countries.
-The risk of TD is associated with the hygiene practices in specific destinations and the handling and preparation of food in restaurants in developed countries as well.
+However, some pathogens that cause TD, such as Shigella sonnei, are not unique to developing countries.
+The risk of TD is associated with the water, sanitation, and hygiene environment and practices in specific destinations, as well as the handling and preparation of food in restaurants in developed countries.

 Bacterial diarrhea presents with the sudden onset of bothersome symptoms that can range from mild cramps and urgent loose stools to severe abdominal pain, fever, vomiting, and bloody diarrhea.
 Viral enteropathogens present in a similar fashion to bacterial pathogens, although with norovirus vomiting may be more prominent.
 Protozoal diarrhea, such as that caused by Giardia intestinalis or E. histolytica, generally has a more gradual onset of low-grade symptoms, with 2–5 loose stools per day.
 The incubation period of the pathogens can be a clue to the etiology of TD: